lduarte1991/hxat/README.md

 #Differences from hx-annotations-lti
 Below is an overview of the differences between Harvard ATG's [fork](https://github.com/Harvard-ATG/annotationsx) and [hx-annotations-lti](https://github.com/lduarte1991/hx-annotations-lti):
 ### Major Changes
 * Installation: The tool is now integrated with [django-app-lti](https://github.com/Harvard-ATG/django-app-lti), so setup is now via XML configuration.
 As a result, the tool is launched from the left hand nav of Canvas as opposed to a module.
+Note that the functionality of adding the tool as a module is still available if needed.
 * Authentication: Students are routed to a modified version of `admin_hub` with restricted privileges as opposed to an assignment page upon application launch
 * An instructor dashboard which enables instructors to view annotations by student
 * Ability to delete assignments